ServiceStack/redis-config/README.md

 The `IpAddressMap` is used to transparently map any returned local **127.0.0.1** IP Address to the **10.0.0.9** Network IP that any other computer on the same network can connect to.

-The `RedisSentinel` client just needs to be configured with a single Sentinel IP which it uses to automatically resolve the IP Addresses of all the other Sentinels.
+The `RedisSentinel` client also just needs to be configured with a single Sentinel IP which it uses to automatically resolve the IP Addresses of the remaining Sentinels.

 ## [3x Sentinels monitoring 1x Master and 2x Slaves](http://redis.io/topics/sentinel#example-2-basic-setup-with-three-boxes)